Synthetixio/synthetix-subgraph/README.md

 })();
 ```

-_Due to The Graph limitation, only `1000` results will be returned (the maximum allowed `first` amount).
-If you use the predefined queries in `@synthetixio/queries` it will grab all the results unless you pass a `max` field.
-You can also read the docs for more info on pagination if writing a custom query: https://thegraph.com/docs/graphql-api#pagination_
+Explore all of the entities available in the subgraph in [the playground](https://thegraph.com/hosted-service/subgraph/synthetixio-team/mainnet-main?selected=playground).

+_Due to limitation imposed by The Graph, only 1,000 results will be returned from the query above.
+Review [The Graph's documentation on pagination](https://thegraph.com/docs/graphql-api#pagination) for more information._

+### @synthetixio/queries

+[@synthetixio/queries](https://github.com/Synthetixio/js-monorepo/tree/master/packages/queries) is a JavaScript library that retrieves Synthetix’s data from The Graph.
+The library provides TypeScript support for the returned data, automatically handles pagination, and allows you to subscribe to real-time updates.

 ## Build and Deploy

-To build and deploy the subgraphs, run `npm run deploy` for the CLI.
+To build and deploy the subgraphs, run `npm run deploy` for a CLI.
 You will have the option to update the Synthetix contract ABIs, build the updated subgraph, and deploy to the hosted service and/or decentralized network.

 The CLI automatically generates the main subgraph, which is composed of the other subgraph in the `subgraphs` directory.
 You can also use the CLI to deploy the component subgraphs to the hosted service for faster development and testing.